silx-kit/silx-training/silx/io/index.rst

 - **Exercise 3**:
     - Compute the correction for a single image
 - **Exercise 4**:
-    - Correct the stack of image and display it
+    - Correct the stack of images and display it
 - **Exercise 5**:
     - Save the result using h5py